MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 On top of the screen, you'll see:

 1. The full pathname of the file as it appears in the source stage.
-1. The number of total changes (in black) along with the number of additions (green) and deletions (red) made to the file
+1. The number of total changes (in black) along with the specification of the total additions (green) and the total number of deletions (red) made to the file.
 1. Up and down arrows that take you to the previous or next difference in the file.
 1. Buttons that toggle between a side by side view and an inline view of the changes.